-The coastal location of Maputo ensures it suffers severe climate risks, such as flooding, cyclones and sea level rise.
+The coastal location of Maputo renders it vulnerable to severe climate-related risks, such as flooding, cyclones and sea level rise.
 Flooding in particular constitutes a severe threat to Maputo's bairros (administrative subdivisions of urban districts).
-Water covers roads and properties, and the deficient drainage, which is often blocked by uncontrolled waste, prolongs the impact of floods.
+Water covers roads and properties, and the deficient drainage systems, often blocked by uncontrolled waste, prolong the impact of floods.
 These impacts have a heavy negative impact on residents.
-In addition, 44 per cent of the population lives in poverty (Castán Broto et al., 2015).
+In addition, 44 percent of the population lives in poverty (Castán Broto et al., 2015).
 Access to services and other infrastructure is low.
 Heightened environmental risks are compounded with high vulnerabilities to these risks (UNFCCC, 2014).
 Vulnerability to the adverse effects of climate change therefore became a focal issue for local residents.